Fauna of Africa: Invertebrates

 There are large gaps in human knowledge about African invertebrates.
 East Africa has a rich coral fauna with about 400 known species.
-More than 400 species of Echinoderms and 500 species of Bryozoa live there too, as well as one Cubozoan species (Carybdea alata).
-Of Nematodes, the Onchocerca volvulus, Necator americanus, Wuchereria bancrofti and Dracunculus medinensis are human parasites.
+More than 400 species of echinoderms and 500 species of Bryozoa live there too, as well as one Cubozoan species (Carybdea alata).
+Of nematodes, the Onchocerca volvulus, Necator americanus, Wuchereria bancrofti and Dracunculus medinensis are human parasites.
 Some of important plant-parasitic nematodes of crops include Meloidogyne, Pratylenchus, Hirschmanniella, Radopholus, Scutellonema and Helicotylenchus.
 Of the few Onychophorans, Peripatopsis and Opisthopatus live in Africa.
 Greatest diversity of freshwater mollusks is found in East African lakes.
-Of marine snails, less diversity is present in Atlantic coast, more in tropical Western Indian Ocean region (over 3000 species of gastropods with 81 endemic species).
+Of marine snails, less diversity is present in Atlantic coast, more in tropical Western Indian Ocean region (over 3,000 species of gastropods with 81 endemic species).
 Cowry shells have been used as a money by native Africans.
 The land snail fauna is especially rich in Afromontane regions, and there are some endemic families in Africa (e.g. Achatinidae, Chlamydephoridae) but other tropical families are common too (Charopidae, Streptaxidae, Cyclophoridae, Subulinidae, Rhytididae).

-156 tardigrade species have been found, and about 8000 species of arachnids.
+156 tardigrade species have been found, and about 8,000 species of arachnids.
 The African millipede Archispirostreptus gigas is one of the largest in the world.
 20 genera of freshwater crabs are present.

 The soil animal communities tropical Africa are poorly known.
 A few ecological studies have been undertaken on macrofauna, mainly in West Africa.
 Earthworms are being extensively studied in West and South Africa.

 Insects

 Approximately 100,000 species of insects have been described from Sub-Saharan Africa, but there are very few overviews of the fauna as a whole (it has been estimated that the African insects make up about 10-20% of the global insect species richness, and about 15% of new species descriptions come from Afrotropics).
 The only endemic African insect order is Mantophasmatodea.

 About 875 African species of dragonflies have been recorded.

 The migratory locust and desert locust have been serious threats to African economies and human welfare.

 Africa has the biggest number of termite genera of all continents, and over 1,000 termite species.

 Of Diptera, the number of described African species is about 17,000.
 Natalimyzidae, a new family of acalyptrate flies has been recently described from South Africa.
-Anopheles gambiae, Aedes aegypti and Tsetse fly are important vectors of diseases.

-1600 species of bees and 2000 species of ants among other Hymenopterans are known from Africa.
+Anopheles gambiae, Aedes aegypti and tsetse fly are important vectors of diseases.
+1600 species of bees and 2,000 species of ants among other Hymenopterans are known from Africa.

 There live also 3,607 species of butterflies, being the best known group of insects.
 The caterpillars of mopani moth are part of the South African cuisine.
-Among the numerous species of African beetles are the famous sacred scarab, the centaurus beetle, the manticora tiger beetle and enormous Goliath beetles.
+Among the numerous species of African beetles are the famous sacred scarab, the centaurus beetle, manticora tiger beetles and enormous Goliath beetles.